-Saltwater might run through the veins of many New Brunswickers, but fresh river arteries are the life blood of the tiny Canadian province.
-The St. John and Kennebecasis are the two largest, but the many smaller tributaries are home to iconic covered bridges and spawning pools of the noble Atlantic salmon.
+Saltwater might run through the veins of many New Brunswickers, but fresh river arteries are the lifeblood of the tiny Canadian province.
+The St. John and Kennebecasis are the two most significant, but the many smaller tributaries are home to iconic covered bridges and spawning pools of the noble Atlantic salmon.
 The salmon have been in decline over the years, so most of the fishing you’ll encounter is catch and release.
-However, the age old tradition of swimming in the deep, pristine pools and wading in the rocky shallows under the bridges has been passed from generation to generation.
+However, the age-old tradition of swimming in the deep, pristine pools and wading in the rocky shallows under the bridges, has been passed from generation to generation.

-Long stretches of shallow rapids tumbling over boulders suddenly turn into deep, tranquil currents, often buffered by huge boulders and granite cliffs.
-The more adventurous climb as high as they can before leaping into the dark, cool depths.
+Long stretches of shallow rapids tumbling over boulders suddenly turn into deep, tranquil currents, often buffered by huge boulders and granite cliffs — the more adventurous climb as high as they can before leaping into the dark, cold depths.
 The river narrows and widens at will, often changing its course after long, cold winters.
 Many years can go by with only subtle changes, but one year of heavy ice pack that breaks up too quickly and you might not recognize your favourite swimming hole.

-The Smithtown Covered Bridge and salmon pool is a favourite, local beach on the Hammond River.
-Year after year families return with their children and grandchildren to play in the refreshing waters.
-The current can be dangerous early in the season or after a heavy rain, but once the dog days of summer arrive, water levels lower making for slow, lazy drifting on inner tubes or just lying on your back.
+The Smithtown Covered Bridge and the salmon pool is a favourite local beach on the Hammond River.
+Year after year, families return with their children and grandchildren to play in the refreshing waters.
+The current can be dangerous early in the season or after heavy rain.
+However, once the dog days of summer arrive, water levels lower making for slow, lazy drifting on inner tubes or just lying on your back.
 The shallow shoreline is a perfect spot for younger children and those who just want to cool off, but there is plenty of deeper water for avid swimmers.
-The bridge is a perfect retreat from the hot sun, or unexpected showers.
+The bridge is a perfect retreat from the hot sun or unexpected showers.
 The sandy, pebbled shore makes an ideal place for small bonfires in the evenings, with room for small tents for overnight adventures.

 There are 60 covered bridges in New Brunswick, with 56 still in service.
 Sixteen of these are in Kings County making it the covered bridge capital of Atlantic Canada.
 Touring the covered bridges is a favourite pastime of locals and tourists alike.
-Always a favourite with photographers, don’t be surprised to see wedding parties in and around any number of the bridges. (http://celebratesussex.tripod.com/coveredbridges.html)
+It’s always a favourite with photographers, so don’t be surprised to see wedding parties in and around any number of the bridges.

-The Hammond River Angling Association (www.hraa.ca) has worked hard over the years to educate the public and landowners on best practices in order to ensure the river stays healthy.
-Water quality surveys along the river have been deemed excellent or good, with only four sites considered fair (http://www2.gnb.ca/content/dam/gnb/Departments/env/pdf/Water-Eau/Watersheds/Hammond.pdf).
+The Hammond River Angling Association has worked hard over the years to educate the public and landowners on best practices in order to ensure the river stays healthy.
+Water quality surveys along the river have been deemed excellent or good, with only four sites considered fair.